Now that we know there’s a spike in the error rate on the

 - Comparing attributes on spans that were part of the same requests as the

 /api/get-storeshowed us that there may have been a deploy of another service.
 Going back to the Operations with Errors table, we found that there was a deploy of the

 store-serverservice at the same time the error rate spiked.

 429(too many requests) error.
 But we don’t know for sure that they are coming from the

 Let’s see if we can find out if those errors are definitely coming the

 - The RCA page has several useful tools that allow you to compare performance between a baseline and regression time ranges.

 - The Operations diagram shows you all the operations in the request path of the operation that you’re investigating, letting you see deep into the system.

 - The Operations with Errors table shows you spans that originated errors, allowing you to rule out services that are only passing the error on up the system.

-- The Tags with Errors table shows tags that more frequently appear on spans with errors.
+- The Attributes with Errors table shows attributes that more frequently appear on spans with errors.